How to Report Foreign Rental Income on US Taxes

 FATCA (Foreign Account Tax Compliance Act) Form 8938.
 This form is required if the specified foreign financial assets’ aggregate value is more than the reporting threshold at any point during the year.

-Penalty For Not Reporting Foreign Rental Income
+Compliance Risk And The Penalty For Not Reporting Foreign Rental Income

 Failure to report foreign income can have serious financial consequences for you.
 There is the usual penalty for not reporting income, and then there are penalties for failure to report on foreign assets.